aszymik/ATAC-STARR-seq-CNN/README.md

 This project constitutes a convolutional neural network for predicting regulatory regions in a multi-class classification task.
 It is an extension of https://github.com/marnifora/magisterka repository.

+### Versions
+Python 3.10
+All packages versions can be found in *requirements.txt* file.

 ### Example models

 Example of trained networks are in */data/custom40* and */data/alt1* directories.

 ### Example data